 Looking to boost your knowledge of the countries of Africa and increase your chance of being crowned the next pub quiz champion?
 Make a start by learning these fun facts about Madagascar:

 1. Madagascar is off the beaten track.

 Madagascar is a large island nation off the southeast coast of Africa.
 Its nearest countries are Comoros and Mayotte to the northwest, Seychelles to the northeast, Reunion and Mauritius to the east and Mozambique to the west.

 The coordinates for Madagascar are 20.0000° S, 47.0000°.

 To call your friends or family in Madagascar, you’ll need the international dialing code which is +261.

 The terrain here is a wonderful mix of narrow coastal plains and high plateaus and mountains in the center.

 Flag of Madagascar

-- The capital is Antananarivo – it covers an area of 34 square miles (88 square kilometres) and has a population of 1.3 million (2019).
+The capital is Antananarivo – it covers an area of 34 square miles (88 square kilometers) and has a population of 1.3 million (2019).